Design Abstract Requirements:

 AUGMENTATIVE AND ALTERNATIVE COMMUNICATION AND ASSISTIVE TECHNOLOGY IPAD APPLICATION

-Seng Moua (Professor S. Brett DeBoer), Department of Visual Arts, University of the Pacific, Stockton, CA 95211
+Seng Moua (Professor S. Brett DeBoer), Department of Art and Graphic Design, University of the Pacific, Stockton, CA 95211

 Augmentative and Alternative Communication (AAC) and Assistive technology (AT) provides technology to allow physically or speech impaired individuals to communicate.
 Some examples of current AAC and AT methods and technologies are: flipbooks, gestures, speech generating devices and communication boards.
 With the utilization of AAC and AT, these methods and technology give a voice to those who are not able to speak for themselves.
 It also allows them to fully participate in the community in ways that they could not before.
 The current technologies such as iPad or mobile applications are just as effective as the previous methods and technologies.
 The power of mobile device applications make a positive impact on AAC and AT communities and are simpler and easier to use.